backstage/backstage/docs/tutorials/enable-public-entry.md

 ---
 id: enable-public-entry
-title: Enabling public entry point
+title: Enabling a public entry point
 description: A guide for how to experiment with public and protected Backstage app bundles
 ---